 Fall is one of the most beautiful seasons of the year.
 With it brings that cooler weather easily associated with comfy sweaters, pumpkin spice lattes and just an overall feeling of coziness.

 To invoke this especially cozy time of the year, there are some really great ideas out there to accentuate your home and yard and get everyone into the spirit of fall.
 Whether you have a large property or a small home, it’s easy to step into the season with the help of these great fall landscaping ideas.
 If you’re looking to design a new landscape from scratch, there are dozens of software programs that will help you accomplish just that.

 Get comfy and settle in to browse the following list of ways to create the perfect fall atmosphere for your yard just in time for one of the greatest seasons ever!

-If you’re lucky enough to live in an area that experiences brilliant foliage that changes leaf color, then most of the work is already done for you!
+If you’re lucky enough to live in an area that experiences brilliant foliage color changes, then most of the work is already done for you!
 Let Mother Nature do all the work and simply marvel at the wondrous fall wonderland outside.
-With trees like the ones in this photo, you really only need to add a few additional elements, and that’s only if you really want to.
+With trees like these in this photo, you need only to add a few additional elements—and that’s only if you really want to.
 Those two pumpkins on the porch are a nice touch, but the trees certainly steal the show here.

 2. Pumpkins and Plants